sd-ot/sd-ot/docs/source/tuto_py.rst

 Most of the functions use instances of Sdot objects to do the actual work.
 Using them directly may give access to some optimizations, both in term of computation time and code size.

 In the following example, we compute several transport map that use the same source density.
-Using instances allows Sdot to cache the unmodified computations and use previous ones as starting points.
+Using instances that are kept between iterations allows Sdot to cache the unmodified computations and use previous ones as starting points.

 .. code-block:: python

    import numpy, sdot

+   # same input args than sdot.find_optimal_transport_map
    fo = sdot.OptimalTransportMapFinder(
       sdot.dirac_distribution(
          numpy.random.rand(50,2)